Home Programming Complex Event Processing with Apache Flink: Building Real-Time CEP Pipelines from Scratch

 );

-This distinction is absolutely critical for CEP.
-Event time is when the event actually happened (embedded in the event data).
-Processing time is when your Flink operator processes the event.
-In a perfect world, these would be identical.
-In reality, events arrive late, out of order, and at variable rates.
+The distinction between event time and processing time is of central importance for CEP.
+Event time is the moment at which the event actually occurred, as embedded in the event data.
+Processing time is the moment at which the Flink operator processes the event.
+Under ideal conditions, the two values would coincide.
+In practice, events arrive late, out of order, and at variable rates.

 Why Event Time Matters for CEP

-Consider a fraud detection pattern: “three transactions within 5 minutes.”
-If transaction #2 arrives at your system 10 seconds late due to network congestion, processing time would see a gap that does not actually exist.
-Event time correctly identifies that the three transactions occurred within the 5-minute window, regardless of when they arrived.
+Consider a fraud detection pattern defined as “three transactions within 5 minutes.”
+If transaction #2 arrives at the system 10 seconds late owing to network congestion, processing time would register a gap that does not actually exist.
+Event time correctly identifies that the three transactions occurred within the 5-minute window, irrespective of when they arrived.

 Watermark Strategies